w3c/epub-tests/README.md

 ## Generated test reports

-When new tests are committed to the repo, a GitHub Actions workflow generates a [test report](https://iherman.github.io/epub-testing/tests.html) based on the available tests in the `tests` directory and all available [implementation reports](#implementation-reports) in the `reports` directory.
+When new tests are committed to the repo, a GitHub Actions workflow generates a report from the tests in the `tests` directory and [implementation reports](#implementation-reports) in the `reports` directory.

-The report consists of two HTML files, namely:
+The report consists of two HTML pages, namely:

 * An [implementation report](https://iherman.github.io/epub-testing/) that lists reading systems that have submitted test results along with their results tables.
 Each table has one row per test and one column per implementation, with cells